quartztz/countdown-app/README.md

 ### IMPLEMENTED
 Already implemented features include:
  - a functioning ui: shows the (correctly formatted) time between the current time and a user set date.
 Also works with multiple end dates and multiple timers;
- - ability to add new countdowns through a "plus" button at the top of the screen; when pressed, opens a popup where the user can add a title and an end date;
+ - ability to add new countdowns through a "plus" button on screen; when pressed, opens a popup where the user can add a title and an end date;
  - a scuffed way to have a background image;

 ### TODO